What is kava?

 - A drug-free means of reducing temporary anxiety

 - A way to lift their mood or deal with worries

 - A natural sleep aid or to help with occasional sleeplessness

 The calming affects of kava are due to a combination of the main actives ingredients in the plant, (known as kavalactones), not to a single substance or compound.
 There are thought to be 18 different kavalactones, with a large majority of active ingredients coming from just six.
 Each variety has a different composition of these six kavalactones.
 This composition is represented by a six-digit chemotype that is assigned to each variety.

 Side effects and safety of drinking kava

-One of the big benefits of drinking kava instead of alcohol is that it will not overly dehydrate your body or fill it with the toxins that lead to headaches and hangovers.
+One of the big kava root benefits compared to alcohol is that it will not overly dehydrate your body or fill it with the toxins that lead to headaches and hangovers.
 While kava won’t impair your cognitive abilities and mental clarity in the same way that alcohol does, it is still recommended that you don’t drive after drinking it.
 Read more about kava vs. alcohol.

 Kava and potential liver toxicity

 Despite this, anyone researching kava for the first time will most certainly find websites, blogs and articles that claim kava drinking is bad for the liver and your health.
 The origin of these claims is research that was done over 15 years ago in Switzerland and Germany that led to kava drinking being banned in those countries.
 And that the ban was reversed in 2015 after a growing body of new research has called into question these early research findings.
 This research has showed that cases of liver toxicity attributed to kava actually occurred only when the person was also taking other drugs and medications known to negatively effect liver function or consumed contaminated kava products.
 The Reset.me article on this is very comprehensive